dreamcatcher-tech/network/Inbox/2024-06-05 1457 storing the branch data in band.md

 So make ability to get a specific splice, then ask for a range of splices from the server, to speed things up.

 So for each change to the session file, save the commit that made it, and any branches that forked or merged in.
+If its a help related tool call, store the type of branch it was - command, help, or agent.
+Merges track the incoming branch commit.
-If its a help related tool call, Like a layer atop the git graph that shows how the session actions caused git operations.
+Like a layer atop the git graph that shows how the session actions caused git operations.